hmrc/basis-period-reform-api-stubs/README.md

 # basis-period-reform-api-stubs

-This is a placeholder README.md for a new repository
+This repository contains stubbed endpoints for use in testing the basis period reform api

 ### License